 HSBC’s global risk chief operating officer discusses where the banking industry is heading

 Fraud — and financial crime in general — is one of the biggest risks that banks and financial institutions face.
-For many years, there’s been talk about bringing together risk and fraud practices to gain a clearer picture of both.
+For many years, the idea of bringing together risk and fraud practices to gain a clearer picture of both has been considered.
 Now, with the popularity of know-your-customer initiatives, that picture includes more customer data to help minimize risks and better identify threats.